astromechza/demo-app/README.md

 - **Load-balancing between replicas**
   - The HTTP endpoint and readiness checks can be used as a load balancing target.
   - The HTTP page reloads itself every few seconds to continuously generate requests.
-- **Demonstrating a Redis and/or Postgres connection**
+- **Demonstrating a Redis and/or Mysql/Postgres connection**
-  - A counter is stored in Redis, and a query is performed against postgres to validate the connection.
+  - A counter is stored in Redis, and a query is performed against a database to validate the connection.

 ![screenshot of demo-app](./screenshot.png)